Lrdsnow/kfd_offsets/README.md

 Thanks to [@P5-2005](https://github.com/P5-2005) for a lot of the offsets

 ## How to use?
-- Run `git clone -b kern-version https://github.com/felix-pb/kfd.git`
+- Run `git clone -b kern-version https://github.com/felix-pb/kfd.git` (or `git clone -b hidedock_hidehomebar https://github.com/lrdsnow/kfd.git` for a simplified kfd)
 - Get the `dynamic_info.h` from this repo for your device and its version
 - replace `kfd/libkfd/info/dynamic_info.h` with the file you just downloaded
 - in `kfd/libkfd/info/static_info.h` change 17ull to 25ull if not iPhone 14